Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Up close, the shield was faintly visible as an oddity in the air.
 A flat plane made of air, barely there but there *enough,* seen more in the way the rain deflected and partially splattered off it rather than by any light or texture.

 Their delay with the swarmship proved costly, though.
 The first of the generators, on the far side of the Kitchen, was taken down with the Clan’s trademark swift efficiency, demolished by a shaped charge.
-Instants later, the second and third one followed...but the shield was still up.
+Instants later, the second and third one followed... but the shield was still up.

 Across the Kitchen, the Hunters reacted with savage glee at the prospect of having something to fight and *eat.* The swarmships leapt into the air, searching.
 On the ground, the Broods fanned out, rushing toward the perimeter in search of prey.